Veil-Project/veil-project.github.io/en/drafts/2020-08-21-pow-update.md

 Aims for approximately 10% of all PoW blocks averaging 72 blocks per day.

-Note: PoW will continue to target 50% of blocks alongside PoS's 50%.
+Note: PoW will continue to target 50% of blocks alongside PoS’s 50%.
 This division can deviate with varying hash power.

 ## Why the change?